grimm00/pokehub/admin/planning/features/devtoolkit-integration/phase-1.md

    - More modular design

 ### Deliverable
-A comprehensive comparison document in `admin/planning/notes/script-comparison-report.md` with:
+A comprehensive comparison document in `script-comparison-report.md` (this directory) with:
 - Detailed analysis of each script
 - Clear keep/delete recommendations
 - Migration steps for Phase 3